 A wide spectrum of influential figures from Benghazi, including key political, social and community leaders, have today endorsed a historic Humanitarian Appeal for Benghazi.

 “Libyans of all stripes have joined this Appeal.
-They have taken a difficult step in not allowing their differences to overshadow their common humanity and feelings for their fellow citizens.” said David Harland, HD’s Executive Director.
-“The international community must now step up and respond urgently to this Appeal.” he added.
+They have taken a difficult step in not allowing their differences to overshadow their common humanity and feelings for their fellow citizens,” said David Harland, HD’s Executive Director.
+“The international community must now step up and respond urgently to this Appeal.”

 Importantly, those who have endorsed the Appeal, have also recognised, through this call, that a longer-term process of reconciliation is needed in order to ensure a return to stability and, in this light, have committed to: